 A vacation is meant to be a fun and relaxing time.
 However, worrying about the security of your home can be stressful.
-Here are some simple home security tips to keep your home protected while you are away on vacation.
+Here are some simple tips on protecting your home while on vacation.

 It’s natural to want all of your friends and family to know you’re about to enjoy a great vacation.
-But it’s actually a better idea to wait until the vacation is over before sharing that information on social media.
+But it’s actually better to wait until the vacation is over before sharing that information on social media.
 Announcing your vacation online ahead of time puts your home at risk.
-In between all of those likes and shares it’s possible that a burglar is lurking.
+Between all of those likes and shares, it’s possible that a burglar is lurking.

 Even posting pictures during the vacation can let criminals know you’re away from home and the property is empty.
-Practice patience and wait until you’ve returned before showing off your awesome vacation photographs.
+Practice patience and wait until you’ve returned before showing off your fantastic vacation photographs.

 There’s nothing wrong with letting the local police department know you will be on vacation.
-They may send additional patrols throughout the neighborhood on occasion to scare away any potential criminals.
-It’s not a guarantee, but it can potentially protect your property.
-Most Law enforcement officer is more than willing to help in cases like this as long as they aren’t too busy.
+They may occasionally send additional patrols throughout the neighborhood to scare away any potential criminals.
+It’s not a guarantee, but it can potentially take care of house while away.
+Most off duty police officers are more than willing to help in cases like this as long as they aren’t too busy.

-A stack of newspapers and magazines on the front porch is a clear sign that nobody is home and they haven’t been home in a while.
-This is often one of the first signs that criminals look for when trying to find their next target.
+A stack of newspapers and magazines on the front porch clearly indicates that nobody is home and that they haven’t been home in a while.
+This is often one of the first signs criminals look for when trying to find their next target.
 You’ll need to make sure your home isn’t on their list by preventing any buildup in the mailbox or on the porch.
 Of course, this can be difficult if you aren’t home.

 One approach is to ask a neighbor, friend, or family member to check your mail regularly while you are gone.
 As long as they bring in the mail from the box and the newspapers from the porch, the problem is solved.
 You can give them a spare key so that they can take the mail inside your home or have them hold on to it themselves until you return.

-A slightly easier approach is to ask the post office to hold your mail and newspaper while you are away on vacation.
+A slightly easier approach is to ask the post office to hold your mail and newspaper while you are on a trip.
 It’s possible to make this request up to thirty days in advance.
-This only applies to mail delivered by the United States Postal Service.
+This only applies to mail delivered by the United States Postal service.
 Once you’ve returned, you simply pick up the mail from your local post office.

-Locking the doors and window is obvious, but even that won’t be enough to protect your belongings if someone makes their way inside.
+Locking the doors and windows is obvious, but even that won’t be enough to secure your home during travel if someone makes their way inside.
 You will need an additional layer of security for your valuable items.
-A good idea is to invest in a safe.
+The good idea is to invest in a safe.
 Place all of your jewelry, important personal documents, and expensive electronics inside the safe and hide it somewhere it’s not likely to be seen.

-If you don’t have a safe, then it’s still a good idea to hide those valuable belongings out of sight.
-There are likely several really good hiding spots around your house.
-If you’ve lived there for several years then you may have already found them.
+If you don’t have a safe, it’s still a good idea to hide those valuable belongings out of sight.
+There are likely several perfect hiding spots around your house.
+If you’ve lived there for several years, then you may have already found them.
 If not, then spend some time locating them.
-Just make sure you don’t forget where they are while on vacation.
+Just make sure you don’t forget home security while on vacation.
 Alternatively, you can ask a friend or family member to hold on to some of the most valuable items.

 Leaving a spare key under a rock or above a window is a timeless tradition.
-But that doesn’t mean you should do it while you’re away on vacation.
-Burglars know all of the best places to look for keys.
-You can bet that if your key is hidden outside they will find it before you’ve returned.
+But that doesn’t mean you should do it while on vacation.
+Burglars know all the best places to look for keys, and you can bet that if your key is hidden outside, they will find it before you’ve returned.
 Make sure you collect all of your spare keys and lock them inside.
-If anyone will need to enter the property while you are gone, then a spare key with them directly.
+If anyone needs to enter the property while you are gone, leave a spare key with them directly.

 Automated lights that work on timers are the ideal solution.
-There are several ways you can achieve this.
+There are several ways you can watch your home while you’re away.
 One way is to use home automation software via Wi-Fi.
-You can then turn the lights on and off as you choose with a smartphone app.
+With a smartphone app, you can turn the lights on and off as you choose.
 A second technique is to purchase lights with built-in timers.
 Some lights even allow for randomization in the timing.

 8. Show Off Your Security

-Most burglars don’t want to deal with security systems.
-They are looking for the easiest possible targets in the town.
-That means the least amount of security and the lowest risk.
-Use signs and stickers to make it known that you have a security alarm system.
+Most burglars don’t want to deal with security systems, and they are looking for the easiest targets in the town, which means the least security and the lowest risk.
+Use signs and stickers to let you know you have a security alarm system.

-These tips are simple but are usually more than enough to guarantee the safety of your home.
-The goal is to make the home look lived in and secured so that burglars pass by the house without giving it a second thought.
+This is simple but is usually more than enough to guarantee the safety of your home.
+The goal is to ensure home security while on a trip so that burglars pass by the house without giving it a second thought.